You’ve Got Mail! Read the Personal Letters of Great Artists

 In 1881 Rodin met 20-year old Camille Claudel who came to his workshop as an assistant.
 Claudel was talented, beautiful and young.
 Rose Beuret’s presence in Rodin’s life did not stop him from having another romance.
-It was passion, fire, a storm of emotions.
 Claudel and Rodin were together for 9 years.
 Claudel herself was a very talented sculptor but she never got the fame she deserved.
-Read more about their bitter love story here!
+Read more about their bitter love story here.

 This is the only personal letter that is left from the intense affair between these two talented sculptors.

 Since I have nothing to do now, I am writing to you again. <…>